Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

 Creating the environment from :class:`BodySettings`
 ***************************************************
 Manually creating all objects defining the full environment is possible, but not recommended.
 In particular, various environment models are interdependent and these dependencies must be fully and consistently defined for the code to function properly.
+To this end, we provide a :class:`BodySettings` object.

+.. class:: BodySettings

-To this end, we provide a :class:`BodySettings` object, in which the general properties of each environment model can be set (see above for the list of the available types of environment models).
+   Class in which the general properties of each environment model can be set (see above for the list of the available types of environment models).
 We note that for :class:`Body` objects that represent vehicles, the manual creation is typically used, as the vehicle conditions may depend on the celestial bodies, but not vice versa.

 In many cases, default properties of (celestial) bodies may be used by calling the :literal:`getDefaultBodySettings` function, so that the user does not need to define all required properties line-by-line.
 At present, the following default settings are used (none if not in list):